robotframework/robotframework/INSTALL.rst

 jython_installer-<version>.jar`.
 Depending on the  system configuration, it may also be possible to just double-click the installer.

-The minimum supported Jython version is 2.5 which requires Java 5 (a.k.a.
-Java 1.5) or newer.
-The forthcoming Jython 2.7 will require minimum Java 7, and that will also be the minimum for Robot Framework when support for Jython 2.5 is dropped in the future.
-Robot Framework 2.0 and 2.1 support Jython 2.2.
+Robot Framework 2.8 and older support Jython 2.5 (requires Java 5 or newer) and Jython 2.7 (requires Java 7 or newer).
+The forthcoming Robot Framework 2.9 will require Jython 2.7.
+If ancient Jython versions are needed, Robot Framework 2.0 and 2.1 support Jython 2.2.

 After installing Jython, you probably still want to `configure PATH`_ to make the ``jybot`` `runner script`_ executable on the command prompt.